jeremenichelli/jeremenichelli.github.io/_posts/2017-02-20-react-views-smooth-transitions.md

 ### Giving the browser time

-We have to options here, apply some delay to the animation, enough for the browser to run optimizations but not too long so the user actually doesn't notice it.
+We have two options here, delay our animation enough for the browser to run optimizations, but not too long so the user actually doesn't notice it.

 The other one is queuing a high priority task on the next available frame using `requestAnimationFrame`, and I'm picking up this one.